TcMenu/tcMenuLib/examples/nokia5110/README.md

-## Shows how to use Serial remote control with a simple menu
+## Adafruit_GFX Arduino menu example for 5110 buffered display

-This is a very simple menu with an example of how to configure remote control over the USB serial interface.
-Ethernet control is equally easy to use.
-Just create an ethernet instance as usual setting up IP address and MAC address and choose ethernet instead of serial in the code generator.
+This is a very simple menu with an example of how to use tcmenu with a monochrome Adafruit_GFX buffered display.
+It simulates a lighting control system.

-In order to connect using the Java API there are two possibilities, either use the connector UI that's shipped with TcMenu, or work with the tcMenu API directly.
-See [https://github.com/davetcc/tcMenu]

-We'll soon be writing an API in C# that is fairly much inline with the Java API.
-This will give even more options for using tcMenu remotely.

 The files that are in this example: